Because the terms customer service and customer support are often used interchangeably, distinguishing between the two can often be challenging.

 To sum it up, below are a few basic things to remember about customer support and customer service, and how you can tell the two apart:

 |Involves straightforward assistance with technical problem solving and troubleshooting.||Helps customers to get more value out of the product or service they purchased.|

 |Implies responding reactively to a customer’s query whenever a customer has a problem with the product/ service.||Implies proactive interaction and consists of a business guiding the customer throughout the entire journey.|

 |Business centric (concerned about the proper product functioning).||Customer centric (concerned about the customer’s satisfaction with the product).|

-Customer support and customer service are critical for maintaining ongoing customer relationships, which is the key to improved loyalty, retention and continued revenue.
-While both terms have been mixed up, it’s still important to differentiate between them and invest in both sectors in order to ensure customer satisfaction and high quality customer experiences.
-If businesses are able to provide both customer support and customer service by responding reactively and engaging proactively, they can gain an advantage over the competition.
+Customer support and customer service are critical for maintaining ongoing customer relationships.
+Therefore it is a key factor to improve loyalty, retention, and recurring revenue.
+While both terms are often mixed up, it’s important to differentiate between the two and invest in both sectors in order to ensure customer satisfaction and high-quality customer experiences.
+If businesses are able to provide both customer support and customer service by responding reactively and engaging proactively, they can gain an advantage over their competitors.